-Additionally, the bill removes several provisions related to the Judicial Standards Commission, including its allocation to the Department of Justice for administrative purposes and the stipulation that a judge on the commission cannot serve as its presiding officer.
+Additionally, the bill makes several deletions from current law, including the allocation of the Judicial Standards Commission to the Department of Justice for administrative purposes and the prohibition of a judge on the commission from serving as its presiding officer.
 It also establishes the burden of proof for claims that a legislative act violates the Montana Constitution.
 The bill is intended to be codified as part of Title 46, chapter 4, and will take effect upon passage and approval.

 HB0710_1(1): 3-1-1101, 3-2-701